brewos-io/web/docs/esp32/Simulator.md

 # UI Simulator

-The BrewOS UI Simulator lets you develop and preview the LVGL-based display UI on your desktop without flashing hardware.
+The BrewOS UI Simulator runs the **actual LVGL UI screens** on your desktop for development without flashing hardware.

 ## Prerequisites